How does the SNB keep inflation on track?

 Good to know

 To ensure that interest rates are appropriate for the monetary policy situation, the SNB influences SARON, the Swiss Average Rate Overnight, to keep it as close as possible to its policy rate.
-SARON is the most important interest rate on the Swiss money market, where banks go to borrow or lend short-term money.
+SARON is the most important short-term interest rate on the Swiss money market, where banks go to borrow or lend short-term money.
 In Switzerland, many financial products are based on SARON.
 When the SNB influences SARON, this therefore also has an effect on the interest rates for financial products such as personal loans and mortgages.

 Find the current interest rates here